kakearney/roms-pkg/README.md

   - `plotromsrho`: Plot a 2D slice of a rho variable to projected pcolor plot
   - `animateromsrho`: Animate a 2D slice of a rho variable over time
   - `calcromsz`: Calculate rho- and w-depth values based on bottom depth and surface height
   - `romsboundarycoords`: Extract boundary slices from 4D grid
   - `romsgeometryparams`: Calculate various grid-related geometry parameters
   - `parsevarinfo`: Read data from a varinfo.dat file into a table
   - `parseromslog`: Read archived standard output text from from a ROMS simulation
   - `oceandata2romsgrd`: Regrid global gridded ocean data to a ROMS grid
+  - `bry_schema`: Build a netCDF file schema for a ROMS boundary file
+  - `ini_schema`: Build a netCDF file schema for a ROMS initialization file
+  - `nud_schema`: Build a netCDF file schema for a ROMS nudging file
+  - `romsavgclimatology`: Calculate climatology from ROMS averages output
+  - `romsmask2scs`: Returns netCDF start/count/stride hyperslab info (across all ROMS dimensions) encompassing all true values in a rho-grid mask
+  - `romstransect`: extracts xi- and eta-vs-depth transects from 3D ROMS output in distance-along-transect (km) and depth (m) coordinates
+  - `romsvariablegroups`: Returns tables of ROMS variables associated with common modules

 ## Contributions